Multi-Class Segmentation from Aerial Views using Recursive Noise Diffusion: Experiments

 \paragraph{Metrics} We report the Intersection over Union (IoU), also known as the Jaccard Index, for individual classes as well as the mean Intersection over Union (mIoU), averaged over all classes.
 These metrics are often expressed as percentages.

 Where \textit{TP}, \textit{FP} and \textit{FN} are the true positive, false positive and false negative between the predicted and ground truth class labels, respectively. \textit{N} is the total number of classes in the dataset.
-We also report the F1-score for the Vaihingen Buildings dataset.
+We also report the F1-score.

+\paragraph{Architecture} As the \textit{recursive denoising} approach is independent of the choice of model, it provides us with the flexibility to choose an efficient and effective model for multi-class segmentation of aerial views, such as UNetFormer~\cite{wang2022unetformer}.
+UNetFormer can be conveniently transformed into a diffusion model by incorporating the prior segmentation as an extra input, which requires only minor modifications to the original architecture.
+The architectural changes are illustrated in Figure \ref{fig:architecture}.
+Specifically, the previous segmentation input is scaled (using bilinear interpolation) and concatenated to minimize the introduction of additional network complexity.
+The resulting WNetFormer, which is a variant of UNetFormer with these modifications, has only a marginal increase in parameters compared to the original UNetFormer, with 11.8 M parameters versus 11.7 M parameters.

+\paragraph{Loss} To demonstrate the versatility of our approach, we employ a loss function similar to that of UNetFormer.
+UNetFormer incorporates both a primary loss and an auxiliary loss, with the latter being applied to an auxiliary head that integrates features from the global-local transformer block (GLTB).
+Specifically, the auxiliary loss takes the form of a cross entropy loss.
+It is noteworthy that we have retained this aspect of the UNetFormer methodology and have not made any modifications to the auxiliary loss function.
+However, we simplify UNetFormer's primary loss as we only use the cross entropy portion.
+In addition, we target the added noise instead of directly predicting the segmentation, as discussed in \Cref{sec:method}.

+\paragraph{Noise function} As previously mentioned, \textit{recursive noise diffusion} does not impose any restrictions on the noise function.
+However, care must be taken when choosing a noise function as the one-hot encoded binary labels for the classes is inherently robust to low levels of noise.
+We propose a Softmax-Average noise function which is both effective and controllable.
+Using the same notation as in \Cref{sec:method}, the Softmax-Average noise function is defined per pixel as: